pomdtr/sunbeam/docs/user-guide/integrations.md

 # Integrations

-Sunbeam is a built for the terminal first, but it can be used in other contexts.
-This section lists the available clients (outside of the TUI bundled with sunbeam).
+Sunbeam is a terminal-based application, so it can be integrated with any terminal, multiplexer or editor.

+Here is a non-exhaustive list of integrations.
+If you have an integration you would like to share, feel free to open a PR.

 ## Terminals